German leader in Ukraine as fears of Russian invasion grow | Law-Order

 German Chancellor Olaf Scholz visited Ukraine on Monday and plans to continue to Moscow, where he will try to persuade Russian President Vladimir Putin to stand down.
 Moscow denies it has any plans to invade but has massed well over 130,000 troops near Ukraine and, in the US view, has built up enough firepower to launch an attack on short notice.

 The moves were the latest preparations for a possible war.
-On Sunday, some airlines canceled flights to the Ukrainian capital and troops there unloaded fresh shipments of weapons from NATO members.
-Ukraine's air traffic safety agency Ukraerorukh declared the airspace over the Black Sea to be a "zone of potential danger" because of Russian naval drills and recommended that planes avoid flying over the sea Feb.
+On Sunday, some airlines canceled flights to Kyiv and troops there unloaded fresh shipments of weapons from NATO members.
+Ukraine's air traffic safety agency declared the airspace over the Black Sea to be a "zone of potential danger" because of Russian naval drills and recommended that planes avoid flying over the sea Feb.
 14-19.

 The US and its NATO allies have repeatedly warned that Russia will pay a high price for any invasion — but they have sometimes struggled to present a united front.
 Scholz's government, in particular, has been criticized for refusing to supply lethal weapons to Ukraine or to spell out which sanctions it would support against Russia, raising questions about Berlin's resolve to stand up to Moscow.